One operation can repair a fistula. But that’s not the end of the story.

 Besemu suffered an obstructed labour for five agonising days without medical care, when she arrive at Addis Ababa Fistula Hospital she was unable to walk, sit or stand.

 But it was here that her dramatic transformation started.

 For almost two decades, Beburuyosh’s life was filled with unimaginable pain and torment.

 For 18 years she lived with severe injuries from childbirth without medical treatment.

 Her road to recovery was challenging.
 Yet her life today, tending her farm and helping others, is inspirational.

 Juniper Café at Desta Mender

-Surrounded by the beautiful gardens of Desta Mender, the Juniper Café is open 7 days and is the ideal place to escape for coffee or lunch.
+Surrounded by the beautiful gardens of Desta Mender, the Juniper Café is the ideal place to escape for coffee or lunch.
 It is a not-for-profit café and hospitality training program for recovering patients.

 100% of the profits support our Rehabilitation and Reintegration program and the Hamlin Gift Shop in Juniper Café showcases crafts made by these women!